feryardiant/apify/README.md

 ## Limitations

-- Since this project hosted on [zeit now](https://zeit.co/pricing) all the limitations of free plan are applied, including 1k invocation / day.
+- Since this project is hosted on [zeit now](https://zeit.co/pricing) all the limitations of free plan are applied, including 1k invocation / day.
 So, if you find the project is down, that's might be exceed max invocation.

 ## Getting Started